-Rabat - The Kingdom of Morocco has always been a land of intercultural coexistence and tolerance.
+Rabat - The Kingdom of Morocco has always been a land of religious coexistence and tolerance.
 Rabat, its capital, hosts the places of worship of the three Abrahamic religions.

-Rabat – The Kingdom of Morocco has always been a land of intercultural coexistence and tolerance.
+Rabat – The Kingdom of Morocco has always been a land of religious coexistence and tolerance.
 Rabat, its capital, hosts the places of worship of the three Abrahamic religions.

 There, one finds mosques, churches and synagogues as rooted in time as the relation of fraternity and peaceful coexistence that binds Islam, Christianity and Judaism.